handroll/handroll/docs/index.rst

 * Generate a proper `Atom XML
   <http://en.wikipedia.org/wiki/Atom_%28standard%29>`_ feed from metadata
   stored in JSON.
+* Track blog entries and automatically generate a feed.
 * Run a development server with the ``watch`` flag to monitor your site and update the output immediately as you make changes (see :ref:`devserver`).
 * Find the site source root so you don't have to.
 If you're anywhere in your